chiappone/gui-logiops/README.md

 A modern GUI application for configuring Logitech devices with logiops on Linux.

+This was a fun mostly vibe coded project that I wanted to build and see the capabilities of Kiro.

 ## Development Setup

 This project is built with Electron, React, and TypeScript.